 ListofDDCs.
 Failover and load balancing functionality is built into the Citrix Brokering Protocol (CBP).
 If you specify multiple Controllers or Cloud Connectors in your configuration, registration automatically fails over between them, if needed.
 With auto-update, automatic failover occurs automatically for all VDAs.

 For security reasons, you cannot use a network load balancer, such as Citrix ADC.
 VDA registration uses Kerberos mutual authentication, where the client (VDA) must prove its identity to the service (Controller).
 However, the Controller or Cloud Connector must prove its identity to the VDA.
 This means that the VDA and the Controller or Cloud Connector are acting as server and client at the same time.
-As noted at the beginning of this article, there are two communications channels: VDA -> Controller/Cloud Connector and Controller/Cloud Connector -> VDA.
+As noted at the beginning of this article, there are two communications channels: VDA to Controller/Cloud Connector and Controller/Cloud Connector to VDA.

 A component in this process is called Service Principal Name (SPN), which stored as a property in an Active Directory computer object.
 When your VDA connects to a Controller or Cloud Connector, it must specify who it wants to communicate with.
 This address is an SPN.
 If you use a load-balanced IP, mutual Kerberos authentication correctly recognizes that the IP does not belong to the expected Controller or Cloud Connector.